-If you or a loved one has been injured in a bus accident – or if you have lost a loved one in any type of motor vehicle accident, contact a Denver bus accident lawyer at the Cederberg Law Firm by calling us at 303-499-0449 or emailing us using the form at the side of the screen.
+If you or a loved one has been injured in a bus accident – or if you have lost a loved one in any type of motor vehicle accident, contact a Denver bus accident lawyer at Cederberg Law by calling us at 303-499-0449 or emailing us using the form at the side of the screen.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in motor vehicle accidents and other types of traffic accidents.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in motor vehicle accidents and other types of traffic accidents.
 Having handled countless cases, our attorneys have a deep understanding of the law, as well as the legal experience you need, and we can fiercely defend your rights in any legal setting.